michelp/pgsodium/README.md

-  - `pgsodium_keyiduser` Is the least privledged role, it cannot create or use raw `bytea` keys, it can only create `crypto_secretkey` nonces and access the `crypto_secretkey` and `crypto_auth` API functions that accept key ids only.
+  - `pgsodium_keyiduser` Is the least privledged role, it cannot create or use raw `bytea` keys, it can only create `crypto_secretkey` nonces and access the `crypto_secretkey`, `crypto_auth` and `crypto_aead` API functions that accept key ids only.
 This role can also access the `randombytes` API.
 This is the role you would typically give to a user facing application.

   - `pgsodium_keyholder` Is the next more privledged layer, it can do everything `pgsodium_keyiduser` can do, but it can also use, but